-A QA program should deliver the data needed to provide ongoing targeted training based on individual employee performance.
+A quality assurance program should deliver the data needed to provide ongoing targeted training based on individual employee performance.

 People want the same personal, dedicated service no matter which channel they use.
 Not to mention, customers want agents to have their details on-hand too, to avoid repeating themselves.

-One of the objectives of quality assurance is to measure customer service satisfaction and agent performance on multiple channels in order to find areas of improvement.
-Thanks to Playvox’s integrations, managers can measure customer interactions from different touchpoints all in one place.
+One of the quality assurance goals is to measure customer service satisfaction and agent performance on multiple channels in order to find areas of improvement.
+Thanks to Playvox’s integrations, managers can measure customer interactions from different touch points all in one place.

 Scorecards work brilliantly alongside call monitoring.
 Having standardized metrics when listening to recorded interactions, helps analyze gaps in a measurable format.

-Customers want to get the help they need as quickly as possible so they can get on with their day.
+Customers want to get the help they need quickly so they can get on with their day.
 It’s that simple.

-Another of the goals and objectives of quality assurance is to increase responsiveness.
+Another of the quality assurance goals and objectives is to increase responsiveness.
 Monitoring calls and analyzing metrics lets you see how quickly calls or queries are being responded to.
 You can spot peak call times, which types of issues take longer to resolve and how long people are waiting on hold.

-With training, and better resources, you can get through interactions faster without having to hire more staff.
-Productivity will improve and more customers will be satisfied.
+With training and better resources, you can get through interactions faster without having to hire more staff.
+Productivity will improve and satisfy customers.

 Are your agents failing to answer certain questions or missing important opportunities to deliver a better experience?

 There may be service gaps you won’t find out about unless you’re listening to interactions or talking to your agents.
-Small-but-important areas could be missed without a QA program, detracting from your overall quality of service without you even realizing.
+Small-but-important areas could be missed without a QA program, detracting from your overall quality of service without you even realizing it.